 Tap Music and you’ll see recently played music from your chosen services.
 I had a problem as the Echo Show 8 showed me a recent Spotify list, but couldn’t play the music as the service wasn’t connected, apparently.
 I think this was because I used the cast option from the Spotify app, rather than starting playback from the Echo Show.

-From the Video icon you can launch Amazon Prime Video.
+From the Video icon you can launch Amazon Prime Video or Netflix.
 There are shortcuts to categories, but the Echo Show really misses having a search feature with an onscreen keyboard.
 As it stands, you have to use voice search to find anything to watch, although you can now tap the ‘…’ icon next to a TV show to view all available episodes.

 Communication lets you use the touchscreen to make voice calls (there’s even a neat onscreen dialler), use drop-in or make an Echo Announcement.
 With the webcam, you can make video calls to other Echo Show devices.
 The 1-megapixel camera resolution isn’t as good as on the Echo Show, which has a 5-megapixel camera, but you’ll only care if you make a lot of video calls.